moononournation/Arduino_GFX/README.md

 ## Ease of use
 #### Simple Declaration
-(not require touch the header files in libraries folder)
 ```C
 #include <Arduino_GFX_Library.h>
 Arduino_DataBus *bus = new Arduino_HWSPI(16 /* DC */, 5 /* CS */);